DanMorriss/highlights/README.md

 ### Acknowledgements

 - My mentor [Lauren-Nicole](https://github.com/CluelessBiker) for her advice and guidance throughout the project
+- Martina Terlevic for her support over the last hurdle in stress testing and trying to break my code.
 - Code Institute tutors John, Sarah & Holly for their help in fixing some hard to reach bugs
 - The Code Institute Slack community for continued moral support